imprvhub/fiftylist-python-v2/README.md

-# FiftyList Music Automation Platform
+# Welcome to the [Fifty List](https://fiftylist.vercel.app/) Project.

-Welcome to the repository of [Fifty List - Music Automation Platform](https://fiftylist.vercel.app/) .
-This project is part of my portfolio showcased at [ivanluna.dev](https://ivanluna.dev) and demonstrates a sophisticated integration of React and Python.
-For detailed insights, please visit [ivanluna.dev](https://ivanluna.dev).
+This project is a music automation platform and is featured within my portfolio at ivanluna.dev.
+It showcases a seamless integration of React and Python.
+For detailed insights, please visit [this link](https://ivanluna.dev/projects/post-reactpython-fiftylist/).

 ### Live Demo:
 https://fiftylist.vercel.app/